Glycosphingolipid: Occurrence and function

 Gangliosides are mainly found in the cell membranes of the central nervous system, where their carbohydrate group is responsible for the interaction between individual cells and for signaling.
 However, gangliosides are also found in other cells.
 Sialic acids are, for example, part of the so-called sialyl-Lewis-x structure, a tetrasaccharide, which is important for various signal transduction processes.
 Neutral glycosphingolipids are also important, for example as blood type antigens.

 Inheritable enzyme defects can lead to disruption in degradation and therefore to accumulation of glycolipids in various organs.
 In the case of cerebrirosis, this affects the cerebrosides (examples are Gaucher's disease and Krabbe's disease); in the case of gangliosides, it affects the gangliosidoses (e.g. Tay–Sachs disease).

+They also constitute part of the cell envelope of certain species of bacteria, such as members of the genus Sphingomonas.